J-jay21/my-portfolio/README.md

 # my-portfolio

 ## Purpose
-A website that shows my information and woeks/projects that I have completed.
+A website that shows my information and works/projects that I have worked on and completed.

 ## Built with
 * HTML